Get instant quote

 To minimize cost:

-• Design parts that have a dimension 3mm smaller than a standard blank size.
+• Design parts to be at least 3 mm smaller than the nearest standard blank size.

 14. Take advantage of economies of scale

-In the graph below, we plot the average unit price of 12 different parts machined in stainless steel 304.
+In the graph below, we show the average unit price for 12 parts machined in 304 stainless steel.

-The drop in unit price is almost exponential, meaning that even increasing the volume from one to five can cut the unit price in half.
-Also, ordering very high volumes (> 1,000 parts) reduces the unit price by five to 10 times.
+The unit price drops nearly exponentially: increasing quantity from one to five can cut the price by about half, and ordering very high volumes (over 1,000 parts) can reduce unit cost by five to ten times.

 To minimize cost:

-• Take advantage of economies of scale by ordering higher quantities.
+• Leverage economies of scale by ordering higher volumes.

 Best practices for lowering CNC costs